bmkramer/scihub_netherlands/README.md

   - URL where freely available version can be found, if any.

 ##Caveats / issues
-  1) the script uses loops (bad R!), if someone can improve this using an apply-function, you're most welcome!
+  - The script uses loops (bad R!), if someone can improve this using an apply-function, you're most welcome!
-  2) the script currently stops executing when it encounters a HTTP status 404 for one of the DOIs checked.
+  - The script currently stops executing when it encounters a HTTP status 404 for one of the DOIs checked.
-    This could probably be circumvented with try.catch(), but I don't know how (yet) In the current setup, the script can be manually rerun from line 42, skipping the offending DOI by resetting the loop counter in line 63.
+    - This could probably be circumvented with try.catch(), but I don't know how (yet)
+    - In the current setup, the script can be rerun manually rerun, skipping the offending DOI by resetting the loop counter.